-Proper loading of your motorcycle is important for several characteristics of your motorcycle, such as handling, braking, performance and safety.
+Proper loading of your vehicle is important for several characteristics of your vehicle, such as handling, braking, performance and safety.
 Do not carry loosely packed items that can shift.
-Securely pack vour heaviest items close to the center of the motorcycle, and distribute the weight evenly from side to side.
+Securely pack your heaviest items close to the center of the vehicle, and distribute the weight evenly from side to side.
 Properly adjust the suspension for your load, and check the condition and pressure of your tires.
-NEVER OVERLOAD YOUR MOTOR-CYCLE.
-Make sure that the total weight of the cargo, rider, passenger, and accessories (cowling, saddlebags, etc. if approved for this model) does not exceed the maximum load of the motorcycle.
-Operation of an overloaded motorcycle could cause tire damage, an accident, or even injury.
+NEVER OVER-LOAD YOUR VEHICLE.
+Make sure that the total weight of the cargo, rider, passenger, and accessories (cowling, saddlebags, etc. if approved for this model) does not exceed the maximum load of the vehicle.
+Operation of an overloaded vehicle could cause tire damage, an accident, or even injury.